-There is one fullback in the starting fifteen players on a rugby team.
+There is one fullback in the starting fifteen players on a Rugby Union team.
 They wear the number 15 jersey.

 This article covers the role of fullbacks in attack and defence.